Recurrent pregnancy loss (RPL): what is it?

 Genetic causes (monogenic)

 Very recently (and very interestingly) it has been shown that not only chromosomal abnormalities can cause RPL.
 Actually, also point mutations can cause RPL (monogenic causes of RPL).
-For example, Fatemi and colleagues (2021) described frameshift mutations in the KHDC3L gene in a large family with RPL with or without hydatiform mass.
+For example, Fatemi and colleagues (2021) described frameshift mutations in the KHDC3L gene in a large family with RPL with or without hydatiform mole.
 The same group, in 2020, also identified a missense mutation in the CCNB3 gene that segregated in a family with RPL.

 Immunological and inflammatory causes